venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/1_Basic_Python.md

 def addHello(a, b):
   print(a + b)
   print("Hello!")

 addHello(3, 5)
 >>> 8
 >>> Hello!
 ```

 * Predefined block of code that can be called multiple times
-* Allows for modularity, code reuse, and clearer code
+* Allows for modularity, reuse of code, and clearer code
 * Can optionally have parameters (do different stuff based on input) and return values (output data that can be reused in later code)

 ---